cloudflare/cloudflare-docs/content/privacy-gateway/about.md

 When a company or organization sets up Privacy Gateway, Cloudflare has access to the following data:

-- Your device or computer’s IP address.
+- The IP address associated with client devices connecting to Privacy Gateway.
-- The application service you are using, including its DNS name and IP address.
+- The application service to which HTTP messages are relayed, including its DNS name and IP address.
 - Metadata associated with the [request](/workers/runtime-apis/request/), including the type of browser, device operating system, hardware configuration, and timestamp of the request.

 ### Data limitations